 As she asked, the crystal within the shield hit critical mass.
-It exploded into a million shards and the energy vaporized the shade of Arugal.
+It exploded into a million shards and the energy vaporized Arugan.
 Unfortunately, the resulting blast of energy was too much for either of us to contain.

-I stumbled to my feet and an Alliance soldier came running up to him with bloodied sword in hand.
-All around me, I could see only humans.
-There appeared to be no Worgen anywhere in sight.
+I stumbled to my feet as a Stonehaven soldier came running up to me with a bloodied sword in hand.
+All around me, I could see only allies.
+There appeared to be no lycanthrope anywhere in sight.

-“Sionis!” he shouted.
-“The Worgen… they all just turned back into humans.”
+“Sionis!” the soldier shouted.
+“The creatures… they all just turned back into… people.”

-“These people were Worgen just a few moments ago.”
+“These people were monsters just a few moments ago.”

 I sighed, carefully standing up and checking my footing.
 “Then it’s over.
 We did it.
-Arugal is dead… again.”
+Arugan is dead… again.”

-The Light.
-Christine!
+His quiet words of blessing reminded me of the explosion.
+I was reminded of Christine!
 I rushed toward the stone platform, calling for the paladin by name, and after a few precious seconds of pure fear, I heard her call out for me too.
-I saw her struggling to stand, and I rushed over to help her up.
+I saw her struggling to stand, and I stepped over to help her up.

 “Are you okay?”
 I asked.